Vector1002/plant_AI/README.md

 1. Data gathering

    The dataset taken was **"New Plant Diseases Dataset"**.
-It can be downloaded through the link "https://www.kaggle.com/vipoooool/new-plant-diseases-dataset".
 It is an Image dataset containing images of different healthy and unhealthy crop leaves.

 2. Model building